Aracelis Girmay: Career

-the black maria (2016) was Girmay's third collection.
-Selecting The Black Maria as a "Pick of the Week" in April 2016, Publishers Weekly described it as "a moving collection of lyrical, image-thick poems that balance on the knife edge separating vulnerability and unapologetic strength."
-The Boston Globe named it one of the best books of 2016.
-This book was chosen as the representative text for Girmay's Neustadt International Prize for Literature nomination by juror and poet Mahtem Shiferraw.
-In 2018 she was awarded the Lucille Clifton Legacy Award, chosen by poet Elizabeth Alexander.

-Girmay is a recipient of the Whiting Award and the Metcalf Award.
+Girmay is a recipient of the Whiting Award, the Metcalf Award, and the Academy of American Poets Fellowship.
 She has received fellowships from the Cave Canem Foundation, the National Endowment for the Arts, and the Civitella Ranieri Foundation, among other organizations.
-In 2017 she was named a recipient of the June Jordan Fellowship from Columbia University's Center for Justice under the fellowship directorship of poet and scholar Joshua Bennett.

 Girmay is on the editorial board of the African Poetry Book Fund and from 2021-2025 served as the editor of BOA Editions' Blessing the Boats Selections.
 She served as the editor of How to Carry Water: Selected Poems of Lucille Clifton (BOA Editions) and So We Can Know: Writers of Color on Pregnancy, Loss, Abortion, and Birth (Haymarket Books).

-Girmay is also the author and collagist of the picture book Changing, Changing.
-In collaboration with her sister, Ariana Fields, she wrote the picture book What Do You Know?
-Girmay worked with illustrator, Diana Ejaita, on the picture book Kamau and ZuZu Find a Way.